SeanLehey/CCNA-200-301-Review/Understanding and Applying the OSI Model.md

 ### De-Encapsulation
 De-encapsulation is the processing of stripping the encapsulated data as it moves up the OSI model after arriving at the machine receiving the data.
 So, a machine sending data encapsulates information as it moves *down* the OSI stack (a vertical visualization of the OSI Model), and a machine receiving data de-encapsulates it as it moves *up* the OSI stack<sup>[1]</sup>.

-## Part 2: Identifying the Seven Layers
+## Part 2: Understanding the Seven Layers

 ### Layer 7: Application Layer